I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/1394/ns-1394-_irb_req_async_lock.md

 </tr>
 </table>

-`nNumberOfArgBytes`
+`fulFlags`

+Not currently used.
+Drivers should set this to zero.

+`Arguments`

-Specifies the number of argument bytes used in performing this lock operation.
-May be zero, 4 or 8.
-See the <b>u.AsyncLock.fulTransactionType</b> member for details.
+Specifies the arguments used in this lock operation.

-`nNumberOfDataBytes`
+`DataValues`

-Specifies the number of data bytes used in performing this lock operation.
-May be 4 or 8.
-See the <b>u.AsyncLock.fulTransactionType</b> member for details.
+Specifies the data values used in this lock operation.

-`nSpeed`

-Reserved.

 `pBuffer`

 Points to a buffer that receives lock data values returned from the node.
 The size of the buffer must be at least equal to the <b>u.AsyncLock.nNumberOfDataBytes</b> member.

-`Reserved`
+`ulGeneration`

+Specifies the bus reset generation as known by the device driver who submitted this asynchronous request.
+If the generation count specified does not match the actual generation of the bus, then this request is returned with an error.

+`chPriority`

+Reserved.

+`nSpeed`

 Reserved.